Tips on how to take good care of your back

 If you’re lucky, it stops hurting, but chances are you’re still doing whatever it was that caused your pain.
 And after a while, it’s likely to come back.
 Sometimes with a vengeance so strong, you can hardly move, and that’s when you finally decide to see your doctor.

-Since an estimated eighty percent of people in this country experience back pain at some point in their lives, I thought it might be useful to offer up some preventive medicine.
+Since an estimated ninety percent of people in this country experience back pain at some point in their lives, I thought it might be useful to offer up some preventive medicine.
 I asked two experts from OA Centers for Orthopaedics for advice on how to take good care of our backs.
 Dr. Daniel Robbins is an orthopaedic surgeon and spine specialist and Matt Somma is a physical therapist and Director of Rehabilitation Services.

 How we hurt our backs